andrewlimaza/sitewide-notice-wp/readme.txt

 * Please update your Sitewide Notice WP to the latest version to ensure the plugin runs correctly.

 == Changelog ==

+= 2.0.4 =
+* Enhancement: Changed close button icon.
+Uses SVG and supports retina-devices.
+* Enhancement: Option to show the notification bar on top or on the bottom of your site.
+* Bug Fix: Undefined index in some cases has now been fixed.

 = 2.0.3.2 =
 * Bug fix with the color picker library.